Ulrike Meinhof: Release of Baader

-Meinhof was approached by Ensslin, girlfriend of jailed arsonist Baader, for her help in securing the release of Baader from police custody.
-Thus the plot was developed, and Meinhof approached leftist publisher Klaus Wagenbach, seeking cooperation in the release of the imprisoned Baader, and Wagenbach agreed as he believed in the release of political prisoners.
-After securing a contract from Wagenbach, Meinhof petitioned authorities to allow Baader to travel from Moabit Prison to an institute for social research in the Dahlem district of Berlin.
-The plan was for armed guerrillas to enter the institute and secure the release of Baader; it was intended that no shooting was to take place.
-Meinhof was to stay behind and have a plausibly deniable explanation that she was not involved in the planning of Baader's escape.
+In May 1970, Meinhof had been approached to help in Baader's escape by his girlfriend, Gudrun Ensslin.
+Meinhof persuaded the left-wing publisher Klaus Wagenbach to assist in the release of what he saw as a political prisoner.
+He issued her with a book contract, on the basis of which she petitioned authorities to allow Baader to travel from Moabit Prison for an interview at an institute for social research in the Dahlem district of Berlin.
+The plan was for armed comrades to enter the building, overpower the guards, and escape with Baader.
+No shooting was to take place, and Meinhof was to stay behind and deny any complicity in the action.

 Baader arrived with two guards and set to work with Meinhof in the institute's library.
-Two women compatriots of Ensslin's, along with a man with a criminal record (hired because of his supposed experience with armed encounters) broke into the institute.
+Two women in Ensslin's group, along with a man with a criminal record (hired because of his supposed experience with armed encounters) broke into the institute.
 The man shot the elderly librarian Georg Linke, severely wounding him in his liver.
 It was later claimed that the man was holding two weapons, a pistol and a gas canister gun, and accidentally fired the wrong weapon in the confusion.

-Because of the shooting of the librarian, it is speculated that Meinhof made a snap decision to join Baader in his escape.
+Following the unanticipated shooting, Meinhof joined the others in jumping out of the institute's window.
+She then called a friend to pick up her children from school.
 Within days wanted posters appeared throughout Berlin offered a 10,000 DM reward for her capture for attempted murder.

-In the beginning, Meinhof meant to stay behind to use her power as an influential reporter to help the rest outside, but in the panic, after the shooting, she joined the others in jumping out of the institute's window.
-Immediately after their escape Meinhof called a friend to pick up her children from school.
-This call helped illustrate her overall lack of planning.